andreafabrizi/BresserWeatherCenter/README.md

 ![Packet structure](https://www.andreafabrizi.it/img/bresser_packet.png)

+The checksum is just a XOR of the following data.

 ## Get the code
 Visit the project page on [GitHub](https://github.com/andreafabrizi/BresserWeatherCenter) or get the code with the command:
 ```